pkb/obsidian-extensions-list/plugins/shortcut-edit-mode.md

 Add a button in file header in edit mode, to switch between source & live-preview.

 Doesn't work if LP or file header is disabled

+I setting, it is possible to create a "three mode toggle", with order.
+The button will, then, allow to switch between read/source/LP.
+It will disable the default Obsidian button, obviously.

+> [!note]
+> It is possible that LP will "blink" when switched with this mode.

 ## 📥 Installation